 Il Ritrovo is the best restaurant we have ever visited in Positano.
 It is high on a hill and we won’t get to it on foot – but it’s even better.
 It turned out that for those who stayed in Positano, the restaurant has a special transport – the driver will come for us to the hotel or another place designated by us, and after dinner he will take us back.
 Among other things, we tried the previously mentioned zucchini flowers with ricotta and lemon, bruschetta, octopus and grilled lemon fish – we were not disappointed.
 Everything was delicious!
 Apart from that, super romantic atmosphere, peace and wonderful views.
 However, it is quite expensive – appetizers about 15 euros and main courses 30 euros.

-Il Fornillo – a very pleasant place, to which we often returned.
-You can count on a tasty pizza, the best zucchini flowers in Positano and a ridiculous wine.
+Il Fornillo – a very pleasant place, which we often returned to.
+You can count on a tasty pizza, the best zucchini flowers in Positano and a delicious wine.
 Apart from that, it is very lively in the evening, a lot is happening and it creates a great Italian climate.
-It’s quite decent, quite decent, compared to other restaurants in Positano.
+In terms of prices it’s also quite decent compared to other restaurants in Positano.